theopn/dotfiles/README.md

 ### Firefox

 userChrome files based on [minimal-functional-fox](https://github.com/mut-ex/minimal-functional-fox) and HTML for custom startup page based on [Prismatic-Night Firefox theme](https://github.com/3r3bu5x9/Prismatic-Night/) are included.
+Just be aware that user profile customization using CSS is deprecated and might break anytime with future update of Firefox.

 ### Homebrew